tektutor/kubernetes-oct-2022/Day1/README.md

 ## High Level Architecture of Docker

 ## What is Docker Local Registry?
+It is a folder on your Operating System where Docker maintains the images,containers, network, etc.,

 ## What is Docker Remote Registry?
+It is a website - Docker Hub that hosts a whole bunch of Docker Images that you could download locally and run those containerized application locally with zero configurations or installations

 ## What is Docker Private Registry?
+When you have your own Customized Docker Images that has your proprietary applications, you need a Docker Hub like registry within your office network so that Docker Images can be uploaded and can be accessed by other teams within your organization without worrying about any security issues.

 ## What is a Container Runtime?
 - container Runtime is the software that manages containers